rajashekarcs2023/DoctorArmAI/README.md

 - **Advanced Robotics**: Developed a fully 3D printed, open-source robotic arm, specifically tailored for the healthcare environment, ensuring compliance with industry standards and adaptability for various medical tasks.

-- **Vision System**: Leveraging Google’s Gemini pro and Fetch.AI, the system captures images and overlays object centroids using OpenCV, facilitating precise interaction with objects found in healthcare settings.
+- **Vision System**: Leveraging Google’s Gemini pro and AI agent, the system captures images and overlays object centroids using OpenCV, facilitating precise interaction with objects found in healthcare settings.

 - **Semantic Execution**: Utilizes Gemini’s advanced semantic understanding to interpret user commands and facilitate decision-making for dynamic object manipulation.